 After the return period, defects in the facets are covered by the company's written warranties.
 There are two warranties and it's not clear which one actually applies.
-The Premium Appliances website claims a lifetime warranty with a conspicuous "Lifetime Warranty" logo (see image at right), but clicking on the warranty tab displays a 1 year warranty with what appears to be an optional 2 year extended warranty available for purchase.
+The Premium Appliances website claims a lifetime warranty with a conspicuous "Lifetime Warranty" symbol, but clicking on the warranty tab displays a 1 year warranty with what appears to be an optional 2 year extended warranty available for purchase.

 Cartridges are guaranteed for just three years and spray assemblies and "other functional components" for one year.
 A "functional component" is defined by the company as one that is critical to the faucet's "essential performance."

 The "lifetime" part of the warranty applies only to the "non-functional" or "cosmetic" parts of the faucet — those that are not critical to essential performance.
 These include "knobs, other metal bodies/surfaces, etc." So, if it's a moving, functional part that is at risk for failure in normal use, the warranty is one year (unless its the cartridge, which is guaranteed for three years).
 If it's a non-moving, non-functional part that is most unlikely to ever fail, it's guaranteed for the lifetime of the original owner.